Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   - Staff
   DCS:                                          # Map the bots DCS role to everyone in your discord.
 Only everyone needs the leading @!
   - @everyone
 ```
+> ⚠️ **Attention!**<br>
+> The bots role needs to be above any other role in your Discord server that it has to be able to manage.<br>
+> If you want the bot to give the "Online" role for people for example, it has to be below the bots role.

 #### Auto Matching (default: enabled)
 To use in-game commands, your DCS players need to be matched to Discord users.
 Matched players are able to see statistics
 and you can see a variety of statistics yourself as well.
 The bot offers a linking system between Discord and DCS accounts